King Athelstan or Æthelstan , according to modern historians, is the first King of England and one of the best Anglo-Saxons Kings.

-As the King of Anglo-Saxons his rule was from 924 to 927 and as the King of the English his rule was from 927 to 939.
+As the King of Anglo-Saxons, his rule was from 924 to 927 and as the King of the English, his rule was from 927 to 939.

 King Athelstan’s parents were King Edward the Elder and his first wife, Ecgwynn.
-King Athelstan never married and his half-brother Edmund I succeeded him.
-He was the first Anglo-Saxon King to have ruled the whole of the England.
-He belonged to the House of Wessex and practiced Chalcedonian Christianity as a religion.
+King Athelstan or Æthelstan never married and his half-brother Edmund I succeeded him.
+He was the first Anglo-Saxon King to have ruled the whole of England.

 King Athelstan was around thirty years old when he became King in 924.
 He was the oldest and tallest son of Edward and his first wife Ecgwynn.
 There is little known of his mother.
-Some regarded her as an inferior birth, whereas others described her of noble birth.
+Some regarded her as an inferior birth, whereas others described her as noble birth.

 King Athelstan’s invasion of Scotland in 934 is also an important event in his rule.
 The invasion was completed by both land and sea.
-As a result, Constantine acknowledged the Athelstan’s overlordship.
+As a result, Constantine acknowledged Athelstan’s overlordship.

 King Athelstan died on 27th October 939 in Gloucester.
-According to King Athelstan’s wish he was buried at the Malmesbury Abbey, where his cousins were buried who died during the battle of Brunanburh.
-King Athelstan’s father, grandfather and half-brother all were buried at Winchester.
+According to King Athelstan’s wish, he was buried at the Malmesbury Abbey, where his cousins were buried who died during the battle of Brunanburh.
+King Athelstan’s father, grandfather, and half-brother all were buried at Winchester.